Rail Heritage WA: History

 The Western Australian branch of the Australian Railway Historical Society was formed in February 1959.
-In the 1960s the Western Australian Government Railways placed its collection of historical items on loan, later donating the collection in 1992.
+In the 1960s, the Western Australian Government Railways placed its collection of historical items on loan, later donating the collection in 1992.
 In November 1974, a museum was opened on land donated by CSBP & Farmers.
 While its collection is primarily rolling stock that operated in Western Australia, it does have examples from other systems.

 It is the owner and manager of the Bassendean based Western Australian Rail Transport Museum.
-It conducts annual RailFest's (some times designated "Steamfest" if locomotives are active) at the Bassendean museum.
+It conducts annual RailFest events (some times designated "Steamfest" if locomotives are active) at the Bassendean museum.

 In the past the society conducted extensive rail tours - especially in the late 1960s in the final years of steam operation in Western Australia.

 It regularly produces materials that celebrate centenaries and other anniversaries for parts of the Western Australian railway network.

 It also has contracted consultants for submissions on railway heritage issues in Perth and Western Australia.

-The current President is Philippa Rogers, who took over the role from Brian Williams in early-2021.